aliendr/de_assignment/README.md

 >
 ***
 #### *What i learned*
-# Never and never dedlainit anymore
+# Never and never dedlainitь anymore